imaginaryusername/spec/getblocktemplate2.md

 This RPC is intended to only be implemented by mining pool software.
 The `Share` contains enough information to validate that the header meets the pool's difficulty requirement.
 If the transactions in the template not been modified then the `coinbase.merkleProof` field may be omitted.
 Otherwise `coinbase.merkleProof` must contain the hashes linking the coinbase to the blockheader to prove the correct coinbase transaction was used when mining this share.

 The `SubmissionResponse` is returned in response to the `SubmitShare` RPC.
-Like with `SubmitBlock` it includes whether the share was accepted or not, the block ID, and an error message if submission failed.
+Like with `SubmitBlock` it includes whether the share was accepted or not, the share ID, and an error message if submission failed.
 Optionally the mining pool can include a signature covering the serialized `response` object as a receipt.

 ## Usage in Mining Software